public relations

 Continue reading →

-Increased earnings
+Increased Earnings

-It’s often said that there are three general types of media that a company can use to spread its business message:
+It’s said that there are three general types of media that a company can use to spread its business message:

-Paid: the company buys an advertisement.
+Paid: a company buys an advertisement.

-Owned: the company places information on its own web site(s).
+Owned: a company self-publishes on its web site, newsletter, etc.

-Earned: the company gets free coverage in the news media.
+Earned: a company gets free coverage in the news media.

-Paid and owned are easy to understand and implement although most companies under-utilize their web sites.
+Paid and owned are easy to understand and implement although most companies under-utilize their web site.
 In these two cases, the company controls the message but both suffer from credibility issues especially with paid media.

-Paid advertising only increases brand recognition (i.e. exposure).
+Paid advertising only increases brand recognition.
 It does nothing for brand acceptance (i.e. trust).

 Continue reading →

-Photography for press releases
+Photography for Press Releases

 If a company’s press release gets published but no one reads it, did that company get its money’s worth?

 A photograph is the entry point to a page and the invitation to read the article.
 Studies have proven that including a photo with the text will increase both reader interest and comprehension in that article.
-The corollary to this is that readers feel more involved with a story when it’s accompanied by a photo.
+The corollary is that readers feel more involved with a story when it’s accompanied by a photo.

 Continue reading →